Last Updated on January 18, 2024 by Maryam Siddiqui

 - Country of residence: Initial procedure to apply for a visa to reside in Portugal.
 It usually begins at the local Portuguese Consulate (or Embassy).
 In this stage, you must choose the type of visa to apply for.

 - In Portugal: Final stage of the process.
 It starts after you receive the visa (stamped in the passport).
-At this stage, you will apply for the Residence Permit at Foreigners and Borders Services (SEF), in Portugal.
+At this stage, you will apply for the Residence Permit at Foreigners and Borders Services (AIMA), in Portugal.

 Obtaining a visa